 The neighbor had a scripted conversation, either over the phone or with a second actor in the room.
 (The discussion covered three typically scintillating topics: "a birthday party for dad, shopping for furniture, and meeting a date at the shopping mall.")
 Meanwhile, subjects tried to ignore the noise and dutifully completed their worksheets.

 When subjects filled out questionnaires afterward about how distracting they'd found the conversation in the room, their answers depended on what they'd heard.
-People who heard the one-sided conversation (a person on a cell phone) found it significantly more noticeable, more distracting, and more annoying than those who heard two people talking.
+People who heard the one-sided conversation (a person on a cell phone) found it significantly more noticeable, more distracting, and more annoying than those who heard two people talking

 Even so, all the subjects performed about the same on their anagram-solving test.
 Galván had expected to see a difference between people who heard a phone conversation and people who didn't, but she says the anagrams may have been too easy to show an effect.
 Conversely, they may have been too difficult to allow people's attention to wander.
 Galván hopes her future experiments will reveal what kinds of tasks are most vulnerable to distracting phone conversations.

 After their anagram test, subjects took a pop quiz about the conversation they'd just overheard.
 They saw a series of words and had to decide whether each one had been spoken in the conversation.
 In this case, the test results were clear.
-People who'd heard a one-sided conversation remembered it better than people who'd heard a two-sided conversation, Galván reports in PLOS ONE.
-Additionally, they rated their confidence in their responses higher than people who heard the two-sided conversation.

 It's possible people remembered two-sided conversations less clearly because they heard more words overall.
-But the idea that a one-sided conversation seizes more of our attention agrees with previous research on the subject.
+But the idea that a one-sided conversation seizes more of our attention agrees with

 Because we can follow along with a two-sided conversation, its content is more predictable and therefore (the theory goes) easier to ignore.
 One person yakking away into a phone, however, is unpredictable and confusing.
 We can't stop our minds from trying to puzzle it out.